What Does "LONG" Mean? The Complete Long Definition

 LONG in NYT Connections #1104 — Why Did It Appear?

-In NYT Connections #1104 on 2026-04-03, LONG appeared in the Green category, which was the hardest group, titled .
+In NYT Connections #1104 on 2026-04-03, LONG appeared in the Green category, which was the hardest group, titled “HANKER (FOR)”.
 The other words were JONES, LUST, and THIRST, and all four point to the idea of strongly desiring something.
 If you didn’t know that theme, LONG looked confusing because its most common LONG definition is about length, not wanting.
-That is exactly why can be tricky: the puzzle uses an uncommon verb sense, not the usual adjective.
+That is exactly why what does LONG mean in NYT Connections can be tricky: the puzzle uses an uncommon verb sense, not the usual adjective.